 Editors often learn copy editing and proofreading together, as they deal with almost all the same topics.

-Before booking an edit, we need to arrive at a clear idea of the brief you’re giving me, so as to avoid ‘scope creep’ during the project.
+Before booking an edit, we need to arrive at a clear idea of the brief you’re giving me, to avoid ‘scope creep’ during the project.
 If the scope does creep, remember that the price will also go up, and the project will take longer.

 So, tell me the relevant information, such as what work has already been completed, and about your previous writing experience.
-Remember to send me a sample of your manuscript with your first enquiry: I will need to have a look at the whole manuscript before booking the job, but a sample will give me information about the required level of editing right off the bat.
+Remember to send me a sample of your manuscript with your first enquiry: I will need to have a look at the complete manuscript before booking the job, but a sample will give me information about the required level of editing right off the bat.

 It’s great when an author is aware of their book’s strengths and weaknesses, and so comes to me with a good idea of where they are in the process and any particular issues they want me to address in the edit.